-Awarded for two years, this scholarship is worth approximately \$6,600.
-During four semesters (two years), \$1,650 per semester is awarded toward tuition.
-To be considered, applicants must have completed a minimum of 24 graded, transferable credits with a minimum 3.75 cumulative GPA.
+Awarded for two years, this scholarship awards full tuition each semester for four semesters.
+To be considered, applicants must have completed a minimum of 24 graded post-high school transferable credits with a 4.00 cumulative GPA.

 Transfer Dean's Scholarship